xdvom03/3d-lisp/README.md

 # 3d-lisp
 Very basic (lines, triangles) 3D engine in Common Lisp.<br>

+# How to install/use
+Dependencies: tcl, tk, clisp (available via pacman/apt-get)<br>
+Set file "project" as executable<br>
+Run file "project" with the path to the file you wish to run in the engine, for example ./project 3d-grav.lisp for the test program provided.

 # Provided functions
 You provide a file with two functions: create-objects and start-program. start-program is run once to initialise your task, while create-objects is run each tick to move around objects.<br>
 Within this file, you can set up your own global variables, etc. If you wish to do any calculations periodically, make them a part of create-objects.